ekernf01/HEART_choosing_stat_methods/course content/4_mistaken_assumptions/4_mistaken_assumptions.md

 3. Using `lapply` or a `for` loop, repeat this 2000 times.
 To store the results, extend the second dataframe to have 2000 rows and 2 columns.
 4. Which estimation method is closer to the truth on average?
 Previously, we used the formula for the variance of a binomial random variable, $Np(1-p)$.
 Since we changed the generating mechanism, this formula is no longer correct.
 Instead, use the function in the starter script to compute the true variance.
 5. Each of 9 demo datasets in [this folder](https://github.com/ekernf01/HEART_choosing_stat_methods/blob/main/course%20content/4_mistaken_assumptions/demo_data) contains simulated allele counts for 9 loci across 1000 people.
 Each sample may or may not have any assortative mating.
 I don't know which ones do or don't; the decision was made randomly with 50% probability of each.
 For each dataset, decide which method to use.
 Explain your decision.
+6. In this folder you can find tomato genotype data obtained from [this package](https://github.com/BioAlgs/GM), and the original source is [Bauchet et al. 2017](doig.org/10.1007/s00122-017-2857-9).
+It's encoded as 0-0.5-1 instead of 0-1-2.
+Are these tomato genetic polymorphisms binomially distributed?

 ### Footnote